 Paternity Benefit

 Paternity Benefit was introduced on September 1st 2016 .
-Every employer in Ireland must now offer new fathers two weeks’ paternity leave in the first 6 months following the birth of a child.
-Since it was introduced – just over 51,000 people have claimed Paternity Benefit up to the end of 2018.
+Initially , every employer in Ireland had to offer new fathers two weeks’ paternity leave in the first 6 months following the birth of a child.

 Parental Leave